 Do not place any wood beneath the hoist frame.
 If the frame (or part of the frame) was on wood, any movement or shifting of the wood might loosen the bolts.
-Membranes and floor finishes are usually not an issue when using bolt down systems.
+Wear of the membrane or floor finish is usually not an issue when using anchor bolts.